swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-Since both the getter and setter of `Reference.wrappedValue` are `nonmutating`, a setter can be synthesized for `var reference`, even though `Lowercased.wrappedValue` has a `mutating` setter. `Reference` also defines a `projectedValue` property, so a local computed property called `$reference` is synthesized in the closure, but it does _not_ have a setter, because `Reference.projectedValue` only defines a getter.
+Since both the getter and setter of `Reference.wrappedValue` are `nonmutating`, a setter can be synthesized for `var reference`, even though `Validated.wrappedValue` has a `mutating` setter. `Reference` also defines a `projectedValue` property, so a local computed property called `$reference` is synthesized in the function body, but it does _not_ have a setter, because `Reference.projectedValue` only defines a getter.